sharikak54/sharikak54.github.io/_faces/zero.md

 has_lr: true
 ---

 It's Zero the ghost dog from Nightmare Before Christmas!
+His long thin face is the odd edge out, and his two flappy ears cover the odd corner.
+His body takes up the edge/corner pair, with the edge of the pair acting as Zero's front leg.

+TODO Note: The picture below is actually the "Right" facing version of Zero.